Make Love, Not Warcraft: Plot

 A griefer repeatedly kills Cartman, Kyle, Stan, and Kenny's characters in the online game World of Warcraft.
 Stan's father, Randy, becomes interested in the game, but his character is quickly killed by the griefer; the griefer in reality is a middle-aged obese man whom Blizzard employees deem has "no life".
 The boys phone their annoyance to Blizzard, but the company executives cannot remove the griefer from the game because his ridiculously high level blocks even their ability to do so.

-Cartman rallies his classmates to discuss what should be done, as the griefer proves to be an obstacle for all of them (with the exception of Butters Stotch, who claims that the reason that he uses his computer constantly after school is that he frequently plays Hello Kitty Island Adventure, a then-fictional game that eventually a real game released in 2023 would be titled).
+Cartman rallies his classmates to discuss what should be done, as the griefer proves to be an obstacle for all of them, with the exception of Butters Stotch, who claims that the reason that he uses his computer constantly after school is that he frequently plays Hello Kitty Island Adventure instead.
+(Note: At the time the episode originally aired in 2006, this was a throwaway line referring to a fictional game.
+Later, a real game with this title was released in 2023.)
 The kids of South Park log in at the same time in order to execute a retaliatory attack on the griefer, though they are quickly overpowered after the griefer summons giant scorpions and easily dispatches the kids' characters.
 This causes everyone to lose hope and stop playing, with the exception of Cartman, who convinces Stan, Kyle, and Kenny to keep playing, and calculates exactly how much time it would take for the four of them to gain as many experience points as the griefer.
 For the next two months, the boys play the game for 21 hours a day, killing low-level boars in the game's forests to gain experience points.
-In the process, the boys become lazy, long-haired, obese (with Cartman being morbidly obese), and acne-ridden.
+In the process, the boys become lazy, long-haired, obese, and acne-ridden.
 The boys' characters earn experience points so quickly that the Blizzard executives, who have also been monitoring the griefer, take notice and believe they might have a chance.